zakariaharti/react-awesome-notifications/README.md

   _onClick() {
     const {addNotification} = this.props;
-    // 3. we use `notify` to create a notification addNotification({
+    // 3. we use `addNotification` to create a notification addNotification({
       title: 'Welcome',
       message: 'you clicked on the button',